 - Promotion & Marketing

-The following roles are available to those who wish to provide valuable support for VWB on a part-time basis, either prior to or after (a) joining the RTA as an Ambassador, (b) undertaking a formal volunteer assignment for VWB.
+The following roles are available to those who wish to provide valuable support for VWB on a part-time basis, either before or after (a) joining the RTA as an Ambassador, (b) undertaking a formal volunteer assignment for VWB.

 - Gathering data on potential NTFP (non-timber forest products) suitable for planting in and harvesting from community forests in different areas of the world.
 The emphasis is on the value that may be added to them at source by community members before they are sent/sold along the supply chain.